-(This is the Lesson Plan 1 for Shana Brown (Yakama)’s teaching unit, “A Thousand Celilos: Tribal Place Names along the Lewis and Clark Trail.”)
+(This is the Lesson Plan 1 for Shana Brown (Yakama)’s curriculum, “A Thousand Celilos: Tribal Place Names along the Lewis and Clark Trail.”)

 Weekly CCSS Focus/Objective

 Students will practice transferring their fiction reading skills in order to engage with nonfiction texts with a critical eye.